 Key moments also happen for backyard chickens.
 While your flock won’t be buying their first new car any time soon, each bird will also go through important growth stages.

-We recommend using these six milestones as a roadmap to creating a complete feeding program:
+We recommend using these six chicken growth milestones as a roadmap to creating a complete feeding program:

 1. Weeks 1-4: Baby chicks